LiLith666-D/CodeAlpha_SecureCodingReview/README.md

 This project demonstrates a **Secure Coding Review** of a Python-based web application using **static code analysis and manual inspection**.
 The objective is to identify common security vulnerabilities, analyze their impact, and implement secure coding best practices to mitigate them.

-The project is developed as part of the **CodeAlpha Cyber Security Internship – Task 3** and showcases a real-world secure coding workflow by comparing an intentionally vulnerable application with a hardened secure implementation.
+It showcases a real-world secure coding workflow by comparing an intentionally vulnerable application with a hardened secure implementation.

 ---